-Top 5 Things You Need to Know About Using Hypochlorous Acid As A Safer Alternative To Bleach For Disinfecting
+Top 5 Things You Need to Know About Using Hypochlorous Acid As A Better Alternative To Bleach For Disinfecting

 - Read directions on the label and follow them closely, don’t assume you know.
 Dilution ratios, dwell times, and storage instructions could be different than you think.
 And you never want to combine bleach with other cleaning chemicals.
 An example is ammonia, where if combined with bleach, can cause chloramine gas, which can be deadly.